 Why?
 Everything they make takes something from the planet we can’t give back.
 Each piece of Patagonia clothing, whether or not it’s organic or uses recycled materials, emits several times its weight in greenhouse gases, generates at least another half garment’s worth of scrap, and draws down copious amounts of freshwater now growing scarce everywhere on the planet.

-Last week, it was revealed that Patagonia will no longer sell co-branded fleeces into companies who do no share their purpose of saving the planet.
+A new part of the Patagonia case study is that of 2020, they will no longer sell co-branded fleeces into companies who do no share their purpose of saving the planet.
 That means no to Wall Street and no to Silicon Valley.
 The way they get around this is to stay they will only sell to those companies who are willing to give away 1% of their sales.
 Turning away willing customers, because they don’t share your views: that’s purpose.
+Below is an online communication where they turned away a bank from using their products.

 Patagonia is in business to save our home planet.